rivermont/5245-contribution-heatmap/README.md

 ### Future Improvements
 - Interactive calendar (select sources to display) with color legend
-- Run daily and upload to a server
+- Option to use empty instead of red for zero dates
 - Add Mediawiki source option, for Wikipedia and others
-- Reduce package dependencies?